-The Measurement, Analysis, and Knowledge Management Category is the main point within the Criteria for all key information about effectively measuring, analysing, and reviewing performance and managing organisational knowledge to drive improvement and organisational competitiveness.
-In the simplest terms, Category 4 is the "brain center" for the alignment of your organisation's operations and its strategic objectives.
+The Measurement, Analysis, and Knowledge Management Category is the main point within the Criteria for all key information about effectively measuring, analyzing, and improving performance and managing organisational knowledge to drive improvement and organisational competitiveness.
+In the simplest terms, Category 4 is the "brain centre" for the alignment of your organisation's operations with its strategic objectives.
 Central to such use of data and information are their quality and availability.
-Furthermore, since information, analysis, and knowledge management might themselves be primary sources of competitive advantage and productivity growth, the Category also includes such strategic considerations.
+Furthermore, since information, analysis, and knowledge management might themselves be primary sources of competitive advantage and productivity growth, this Category also includes such strategic considerations.
 4.1 Measurement, Analysis and Improvement of Organisational Performance: How do you measure, analyse, and then improve organisational performance?

-This Item examines your organisation's selection, management, and use of data and information for performance measurement, analysis, and review in support of organisational planning and performance improvement.
-The Item serves as a central collection and analysis point in an integrated performance measurement and management system that relies on financial and non-financial data and information.
-The aim of measurement, analysis, and review and improvement is to guide your organisation's process management toward the achievement of key organisational results and strategic objectives and to anticipate and respond to rapid or unexpected organisational or external changes.
+This Item examines your organisation's selection and use of data and information for performance measurement, analysis, and review in support of organisational planning and performance improvement.
+The Item serves as a central collection and analysis point in an integrated performance measurement and management system that relies on financial and non financial data and information.
+The aim of performance measurement, analysis, review, and improvement is to guide your organisation's process management toward the achievement of key organisational results and strategic objectives and to anticipate and respond to rapid or unexpected organisational or external changes.

 - Alignment and integration are key concepts for successful implementation of your performance measurement system.
-They are viewed in terms of extent and effectiveness of use to meet your performance assessment needs.
-Alignment and integration include how measures are aligned throughout your organisation, how they are integrated to yield organisation-wide data and information.
-Alignment and integration also include how performance measurement requirements are deployed by your senior leaders to track work group and process-level performance on key measures targeted for organisation-wide significance or improvement. - The use of comparative data and information is important to all organisations.
-The major premises for use are (1) your organisation needs to know where it stands relative to competitors and to best practices, (2) comparative information and information obtained from benchmarking often provide the impetus for significant ("breakthrough") improvement or change, and (3) comparing performance information frequently leads to a better understanding of your processes and their performance.
-Comparative information also may support business analysis and decisions relating to core competencies, alliances, and outsourcing. - Your effective selection and use of comparative data and information require (1) the determination of needs and priorities, (2) criteria for seeking appropriate sources for comparisons-from within and outside your organisation's industry and markets, and (3) use of data and information to set stretch goals and to promote major, non-incremental ("break-through") improvements in areas most critical to your organisation's competitive strategy.
+They are viewed in terms of the extent and effectiveness of their use to meet your performance assessment and improvement needs.
+Alignment and integration include how measures are aligned throughout your organisation and how they are integrated to yield organisation wide data and information.
+Alignment and integration also include how performance measurement requirements are deployed by your senior leaders to track work group and process-level performance on key measures targeted for organisationwide significance or improvement. - The use of comparative data and information is important to all organisations.
+The major premises for their use are that (1) your organisation needs to know where it stands relative to competitors and to best practices, (2) comparative information and information obtained from benchmarking often provide the impetus for significant ("breakthrough") improvement or change, and (3) comparing performance information frequently leads to a better understanding of your processes and their performance.
+Comparative information also may support business analysis and decisions relating to core competencies, partnering, and outsourcing. - Your effective selection and use of comparative data and information require (1) the determination of needs and priorities, (2) criteria for seeking appropriate sources for comparisons-from within and outside your organisation's industry and markets, and (3) the use of data and information to set stretch goals and to promote major, non incremental ("breakthrough") improvements in areas most critical to your organisation's competitive strategy.